thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ## Comparisons

-One way to get boolean values in Javascript is by using _comparisons_.
+One way to get boolean values in JavaScript is by using _comparisons_.
 Comparisons are operators that allow us to compare two different values.
 For example, mathematical comparisons are comparisons:

 ```
 5 > 7